-The financial highlights table that follows is intended to help you understand the Fund's Initial Class of shares financial performance for the past five years.
+The financial highlights table that follows is intended to help you understand the Fund's Class S shares financial performance for the past five years.
 Certain information reflects financial results for a single Fund share.
-The total returns in the table represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
+The total return in the table represents the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
 The information has been audited by Ernst & Young LLP, the Trust's independent registered public accounting firm, whose report, along with the Fund's financial statements are included in the Fund's annual report, which is available upon request.
-Total returns do not include fees and expenses imposed under your variable annuity contract and/or life insurance policy.
-If these amounts were reflected, the returns would be lower than those shown.
+Total return does not include fees and expenses imposed under your variable annuity contract and/or life insurance policy.
+If these amounts were reflected, the return would be lower than that shown.